AdobeDocs/experience-manager-cloud-service.en/help/forms/data-integration.md

 ---
-title: How to connect a database to [!DNL AEM Forms] as a Cloud Service?
+title: Connect database to AEM Forms as a Cloud Service
-seo-title: AEM Forms Data Integration
 description: You can retrieve and save data to a RESTful web services, SOAP-based web services, and OData services from [!DNL AEM Forms] as a Cloud Service.
 The service provides a dedicated tool to retrieve, test, validate, and send data to various types of data sources.
-exl-id: 9d146275-de0a-4861-b060-d205ed6305f3
 ---
 # Connect your data sources to Cloud Service {#aem-forms-data-integration}